hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

     + use a lot of hand enginerring

 + Disadvantages of convolutional neural networks
-  + pulling the activities of a bunch of replicated feature detectors $\to$ losing the position of the feature detector
+  + pooling the activities of a bunch of replicated feature detectors $\to$ losing the position of the feature detector
   + pooling
     + losing the precise spatial relationship btw higher-level parts such as a nose and a mouth
     + precise spatial relationships required for identity recognition